stewart-ritchie-ps/learning-nginx/README.md

 # Getting to grips with NGINX

-Learning material for NGINX.
+This learning material is an introduction to working with NGINX.

-Evolving material produced during Dev Days.
+Contributions welcome!

 ## Contents